LondonGophers/admin/sponsorship/README.md

 We have a huge outreach as a community so it's a great opportunity for your company and brand to get exposure to many eager engineers.
 Normally we have between 150-200 people turn up on the evening (with 300+ signing up for the event).
 We are in the top ten biggest Go meetups in the world and hope to be growing the community even more in the coming months.

-We also have a small number of people that view our live stream or watch the videos after the event via [our YouTube channel](https://www.youtube.com/channel/UCZPhOgp4kDXkg2W8jL4U7GA).
-All our videos feature the logos of our sponsors for that month.
+We also have a number of people that view our live stream on YouTube.
+All our videos feature logos of our sponsors for that month and can be viewed after the event on [our YouTube channel](https://www.youtube.com/channel/UCZPhOgp4kDXkg2W8jL4U7GA).

 ### What's in it for you?